HalilCan/headless-chatgpt/README.md

 * Request: JSON body with a string property text and optional context
 * Response: JSON body with the AI's response text or an error message if there was a problem querying the AI.

+## POST /newChat
+This endpoint starts a new chat, optionally with gpt 4.

+* Request: JSON body with a "model" number field.
+If it is 4, the gpt-4 model will be selected.
+* Response: Success message or error message.

 ## GET /retry
 This endpoint retries the last query on the AI.